Technical Reference · Security Architecture

 📘 Load Balancer Full Reference →

 The Backend Server stage is the final destination for verified requests.
-After all ten stages have been traversed, the sanitized request is forwarded to your origin server.
-The response travels back through CloFix, where a comprehensive outbound processing pipeline ensures no internal infrastructure information leaks to the client — preserving total confidentiality of your server topology, technology stack, and internal network architecture.
+After all stages have been traversed, the sanitized request is forwarded to your origin server.
+The response travels back through CloFix, where a comprehensive outbound processing pipeline ensures no internal infrastructure information leaks to the client.

 Outbound Response Processing